ibm-cloud-docs/schematics/cli-reference.md

    </tr>
     <tr>
      <td><code>&lt;env_values&gt;</code></td>
      <td>Optional.
 A list of environment variables that you want to apply during the execution of a bash script or Terraform action.
 This field must be provided as a list of key-value pairs.
-Each entry will be a map with one entry where `key is environment variable name` and `value is value`.
+Each entry will be a map with one entry where `key = variable name` and `value = value`.
 You can define environment variables for IBM Cloud catalog offerings that are provisioned by using a bash script.
  files.</td>
      </tr>
     <tr>